GenslerAppsPod/javascript-katas/README.md

 1. Fork a copy of the master repo.
 2. Create a branch from master and give it a personalized name.
 3. Install [Node (LTS version)](https://nodejs.org/en/) if you have not already.
+4. Globally install grunt (`sudo npm install -g grunt-cli`).
-4. Go into the project directory and install the npm modules (`sudo npm install`).
+5. Go into the project directory and install the npm modules (`sudo npm install`).
-5. Practice some Labs.
+6. Practice some Labs.
-6. Commit locally:
+7. Commit locally:

         git add .
         git commit -am "Message about app"

-7. To push your code to Github:
+8. To push your code to Github:

         git push

-8. [Make a pull request](https://help.github.com/articles/using-pull-requests) for someone to review your code.
+9. [Make a pull request](https://help.github.com/articles/using-pull-requests) for someone to review your code.

 ## JQuery Labs